UU-Human-Evolution/1MB438/Lab_4.md

 In the `.iqtree` file, you have a representation of the trees.
 However, it is an unrooted tree.
 You can root the tree and customise its appearance, with the program `FigTree`.

+´´´
+Please open the session in Solander with ssh -X flag, which allows to use the monitor to Solander Then do java -jar <path_to_figtree_file>
+´´´

 *If you can't get `FigTree` to work through the terminal you can download it from [here](https://github.com/rambaut/figtree/releases) and install it locally on your computer.
 It's very simple to run.*

 When you call `FigTree`, a **visual interface will open**.
 In `File`, choose `Open` and select one of your Maximum Likelihood trees.
 If the software asks you to select a name for the labels on the tree, you can keep the default or choose a keyword, for example `bootstrap`. **Note that you do *not* want the `.iqtree` file, which is more of a logfile than an actual tree**.